JoergHeseler/siegfried-falls-back-on-fido-identifier-for-archivematica/README.md

 # Siegfried Falls Back on Fido Identifier for Archivematica

-**siegfried-falls-back-on-fido-identifier-for-archivematica** is a custom identification tool for [Archivematica](https://www.archivematica.org/) that falls back on the [Fido](https://openpreservation.org/tools/fido/) tool if [Siegfried](https://www.itforarchivists.com/siegfried) fails to identify a file.
+This repository provides a custom identification script called **Siegfried Falls Back on Fido** for [Archivematica](https://www.archivematica.org/) that falls back on the [Fido](https://openpreservation.org/tools/fido/) tool if the [Siegfried](https://www.itforarchivists.com/siegfried) tool fails to identify a file.

 ## Installation

-To install **siegfried-falls-back-on-fido-identifier-for-archivematica**, follow these steps:
+To install this script, follow these steps:

 ### 1. Create a new identification tool
 - In the Archivematica frontend, navigate to **Preservation planning** > **Identification** > **Tools** > **Create new tool** or go directly to [this link](http://10.10.10.20/fpr/idtool/create/).